nulijiazaizhong/ETS2mod-map-name-extraction/readme.md

 6. Open the output file and check its formatting
 7. Just modify the `val` field according to your language
 8. Country and ferry can be repeated according to this method

+### script position
+The script files are contained in the `src` folder of the source code and in `script.7z` of the Release